 - 100 ml vegan white wine

 - nori sprinkles for topping optional

 - Soak the cashews in filtered water either overnight or for at least 4-6 hours.
 Drain and rinse the nuts, then place them in a high speed blender alongside the crushed nori sheets, lemon juice and black pepper.
 Pour in 100 ml of filtered water and blend on high speed until smooth (2-3 minutes).

-- In the meantime, cook the Tagliatelle according to packaging instructions.
+- In the meantime, cook the tagliatelle according to packaging instructions.

-- Add 1 Tbsp vegan butter to a large frying pan over medium, alongside the diced onion and minced garlic.
+- Add 1 tablespoon vegan butter to a large frying pan over medium, alongside the diced onion and minced garlic.
 Briefly saute until the onion becomes translucent, then add 200g of washed, fresh spinach to the pan.

 - Let the spinach wilt and reduce in size, then carefully pour out the excess liquid from the pan.
 Pour in 100ml of vegan white wine and stir well.